East African nations hit by swarm invasion: Ethiopia, Kenya, Somalia | Africanews

 In Kenya, the swarms made headlines when the agriculture minister was mocked on social media, for asking people to share photos of suspicious insects.

+Agriculture Minister Mwangi Kiunjuri told a press conference that the swarms had crossed the border from Somalia on December 28, and had now spread to northern Mandera and Marsabit, eastern Wajir and Garissa, as well as central Isiolo and Samburu.

+“We recognise that the pest invasion and potential to spread rapidly to other counties pose (an) unprecedented threat to food security and livelihoods in the country,” said Kiunjuri.

-Agriculture Minister Mwangi Kiunjuri told journalists the best way to control the locusts would be to report their presence, adding that it was important that they weren’t being mistaken for other insects.
+Kiunjuri added that the best way to control the locusts would be to report their presence, adding that it was important that they weren’t being mistaken for other insects.

 ‘‘If you see any insect which you suspect could be a locust, please take pictures and post on social media and they will reach us… so that we don’t have insects that are not locusts,’‘ the minister said.